First-order asymptotic perturbation theory for extensions of symmetric operators: Introduction

 The asymptotic perturbation theory is a gem of classical mathematical physics \cite[Chapter VIII]{K80}.
 Given a family of, generally, unbounded operators $H_t=H_{t_0}+H^{(1)}_{t_0}(t-t_0)+\dots$ depending on a parameter $t\in[0,1]$ and considered as perturbations of a fixed operator $H_{t_0}$, the theory provides, for $t$ near $t_0$, formulas for the resolvent operators of $H_t$, for the Riesz projections on a group of isolated eigenvalues of $H_t$, as well as the asymptotic expansions of the type $\lambda_j(t)=\lambda+\lambda^{(1)}_j(t-t_0)+\dots$ for the semi-simple eigenvalues $\lambda_j(t)$, $1\le j\le m$, of $H_t$ bifurcating from an eigenvalue $\lambda=\lambda(t_0)$ of $H_{t_0}$ of multiplicity $m$.
 Of course it is not always the case that $H_t$ is an additive perturbation of $H_{t_0}$; a simple example being the Neumann Laplacian considered as a perturbation of the Dirichlet Laplacian posted on the same open set $\Omega\subset\bbR^n$.
 Operator-theoretical domains of the two operators are given by the Neumann and Dirichlet boundary traces.
-The difference of the two operators on the intersection of their domains is zero, and thus neither of them is an additive perturbation of another.
+The difference of the two operators on the intersection of their domains is zero, and thus neither of them is an additive perturbation of the other.
 When the operators are posted on a $t$-dependent family of open sets $\Omega_t$ and, in addition, are subject to perturbations by a family of $t$-dependent potentials, we are facing the situation when all three objects (the boundary traces, the boundary conditions prescribing the domains of the operators, and the operators per se) are being perturbed.
-And yet the fundamental question remains of how to relate their eigenvalues, resolvent operators, etc. To answer the above questions, we employ the extension theory for symmetric operators that goes back to M.\ Birman \cite{MR0080271}, M.\ Krein \cite{MR0024574, MR0024575}, and M.\ Vishik \cite{MR0052655}, see also \cite{AlSi, DMbook, GG, Schm}, and that has been an exceptionally active area of research \cite{AGW, A12, BL, BM,BGW, DM, GG, MM02, Pa} culminating in the comprehensive monograph \cite{Behrndt_2020}.
-Unlike the classical sesquilinear forms-based approach utilized in analytic perturbation theory, see, e.g., \cite[Section VII.6.5]{K80}, the foundational for the current paper result is a very simple and yet fundamental Krein-type formula for the difference of the resolvents of any two self-adjoint extensions of a symmetric operator (which, to the best of our knowledge, has been overlooked in the prior literature at least in the general case considered in the current paper).
-Indeed, variation formulas for eigenvalues of differential operators posted on a one-parameter family of domains are typically obtained for differential operators defined via Dirichlet forms, see, e.g., \cite[Section VII.
-6.5]{K80}, \cite{MR943117}, which essentially restricts the set of admissible boundary conditions to Dirichlet, Neumann, and Robin.
-We drop this restriction by avoiding the quadratic form approach and, instead, dealing with perturbations of self-adjoint extensions through our new symplectic form of Krein's formula.
+And yet the fundamental questions remain of how to relate their resolvent operators, eigenvalues, etc.